memgraph/docs/docs/tutorials/implement-custom-query-module-in-python.md

 ---

-This tutorial will give you a basic idea how to develop a custom query module in Python with Memgraph Lab and use it on a dataset.
+This tutorial will give you a basic idea how to develop a custom query module in Python with Memgraph Lab 2.0 and use it on a dataset.

 In short, query modules allow you to expand the Cypher query module with various procedures.
 Procedures can be written in Python or C languages.
-Our MAGE library has various modules dealing with complex graph algorithms, but you can implement your own procedures gathered in query modules to optimise your queries.
+Our MAGE library has various modules dealing with complex graph algorithms, but you can implement your own procedures gathered in query modules to optimize your queries.
 If you need more information about what query modules are, please read our [reference guide on query modules](/reference-guide/query-modules/overview.md).